loadsys/CakePHP-Skeleton/README.md

 Note that there are two composer config files in this project.

 * `composer.json` defines the dependencies that the skeleton needs in order to spawn a new project.
 * `composer-skel.json` are default dependencies that will be included in the spawned project itself.
-(It will be renamed appropriately when using `spawn`.
+(It will be renamed appropriately when using `spawn`.)

 ### Create New Project ###

-Run the `spawn` command to handle all of the steps for spinning off a new project.
+Run the `skelbin/spawn` command to handle all of the steps for spinning off a new project.

 ```bash
 cd /path/to/CakePHP-Skeleton